Field Notes from Midlife : Mind. Body. Place. Parenting

 I write field notes from the backside of the hill—mind, body, life, place.
 The ground shifted under my feet, and I’m glad it did.
 Different map, different promises.
 A lot of men my age are angry or tired of bending; I’m not interested in that posture.
 Less swagger, more honesty.
 More acceptance, more room, more grace.
 I try to translate why some of us flinch—how we were raised—so the young don’t write us off, and so we can accept and embrace change.
 Not a lecture.
 A gentle explainer from a sensitive guy trying to be better.

-The body is different math.
+The body is different math too.
 I’m not chasing faster; I’m trying to slow less.
 Risk costs more now.
 One dumb injury can steal a year, and at this age a year is a life.
 So I pick my lines.
 I train, then I recover like I mean it.
 Sleep is gear.
 Labs are notes in the margins.
 I still run trails, ride, lift—seeing if my knees can cash the checks my brain writes.
 Some days they can.
 Some days they send invoices.
 Pride rides shotgun, but it doesn’t drive.

-Life shifted too.
+And life has shifted.
 Semi-retired means more time and fewer excuses.
 I’m the primary at home for my neuro-spicy boy.
 Plans are suggestions.
 Anxiety moves like weather.
 Sensory stuff can flip a good day.
 I stopped trying to fix him; I try to understand him.
 Meltdowns aren’t disrespect—they’re a nervous system asking for mercy.
 He doesn’t need a critic; he needs an anchor.
 So I show up.
 Quiet corners.
 Headphones.
 Exit plans.
 Walks where we remember we like each other.
 I own my wiring—’80s male template meeting 2026 dad work—and I unlearn, badly, then better.
 If you’re a dad who feels late to this, you’re not.
 Show up.
 Stay kind.
 Try again tomorrow.

 And the place.
 I’m in love with New Orleans—mostly the Bywater.
 I own an STR there, which means I love a place I also complicate.
 I won’t duck that.
 I try to do it with a conscience; sometimes I succeed, sometimes I don’t, and I’ll say so.
 What pulls me back: riverfront runs at dawn, coffee that tastes like a small sermon, corner stores with a whole neighborhood inside, murals that repaint your insides.
 The city is loud, sticky, imperfect, alive.
 With a neuro-spicy kid, it’s both too much and exactly right.
 We find quiet pockets in a town built on noise.
 We leave early when we need to.
 We come back when we can.
 Trip journals.
 Walks.
 Food.
 Mishaps.
 Fix-it lists.
 Guests who made the week.
 Repairs from hell.
 Why I still choose this place, even when it bites.
 Aging needs a soundtrack.
 Mine sounds like brass on a Tuesday.